agemooij/riak-scala-client/README.md

 The following Riak (http) API features are still under construction:

-- link walking
+- Link walking
 - Map Reduce
-- status
-- listing all buckets
-- listing all keys in a bucket
+- Listing all keys in a bucket
+- Listing all buckets
 - Conditional fetch/store semantics (i.e. If-None-Match and If-Match for ETags and If-Modified-Since and If-Unmodified-Since for LastModified)
+- Node Status

 The initial focus is on supporting the Riak HTTP API.
 Protobuf support might be added later but it has a low priority at the moment.